knockout/knockout/documentation/visible-binding.md

 ---
 layout: documentation
-title: The "visible" binding
+title: The "visible" and "hidden" bindings
+redirect_from:
+  - /documentation/hidden-binding.html
 ---

 ### Purpose
-The `visible` binding causes the associated DOM element to become hidden or visible according to the value you pass to the binding.
+The `visible` and `hidden` bindings cause the associated DOM element to become hidden or visible according to the value you pass to the binding.

 ### Example
     <div data-bind="visible: shouldShowMessage">